syncfusion-content/uwp-docs/uwp/installation-and-upgrade/Install-using-the-Offline-Installer.md

 1. Run the Syncfusion UWP installer by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.
 2. The file syncfusionessentialuniversalwindows_(version).exe file will be extracted into the Temp directory.
 3. Run %temp%.
 The Temp folder will be opened. the syncfusionessentialuniversalwindows_(version).exe file will be located in one of the folders.
-4. Copy the extracted syncfusionessentialuwp_(version).exe file in local drive.
+4. Copy the extracted syncfusionessentialuniversalwindows_(version).exe file in local drive.
 5. Exit the Wizard.
 6. Run Command Prompt in administrator mode and enter the following arguments.